Him That Overcometh (KJV)

 Profess that you are a sinner and accept Jesus Christ as the payment for your sin.
 Then live for Christ, who died for YOU.
 Enter into His rest.

 Ephesians 4:5-7, One Lord, one faith, one baptism, One God and Father of all, who is above all, and through all, and in you all.
 But unto every one of us is given grace according to the measure of the gift of Christ.

 I pray that you overcome anything that is hindering you from surrendering to Jesus Christ and accepting His offer of salvation from sin and eternal life.

 Who am I?
 I am a child of God.
-I am a child of the King.
+I am a joint-heir with Christ.

 Who created me?
 The living God.
 The Heavenly Father.
 The God of Israel.
 The great I AM.

 Why am I here?
 Genesis 1 through Genesis 2

 What am I supposed to do?
 As I await my Lord’s return I must be about my Father’s business and that is to share the good news that Jesus came so that we might have life, and that we might have it more abundantly.